Quality Control

 Gacha-style progression

 Individual machines roll for quality upgrades when they hit work milestones, similar to the chance-based progression of Factorio's quality system.
-By default there's a 1% chance per attempt, but you can adjust this up to 100% for guaranteed upgrades.
+By default there's a 1% chance per 3 hours of crafting, but you can adjust both the chance of success and the time of work required.

 Fair assembler treatment

-Every assembler progresses at the same rate when actively working.
-An assembler making iron gears will upgrade just as fast as one making science packs - what matters is the time spent working, not what they're making.
+Assemblers progress at the same rate regardless of what they are working on; an assembler making iron gears for an hour will upgrade just as fast as one making science packs for an hour.

 Works with the whole factory